nuonco/nuon/README.md

-# workers-deployments
+# template-go-workers
-temporal workers for deployments
+Template for creating a workers repository.